Updated February 4, 2024 . AmFam Team

 If you’re at the dealership looking to test drive some cars, you’ll want to ensure you’re covered by insurance if anything unexpected were to happen on the road.
 Here’s what you need to know:

-What if I have my own car insurance?
-Same answer as above — if you’re test driving a car, it’s typically the dealership’s responsibility to cover any damages.
-However, having your own car insurance is always a good idea, since there are some instances a dealership could hold you liable (you’ll find out more on that below).
+Same answer as above — if you’re test-driving a car, it’s typically the dealership’s responsibility to cover any damages.
+However, having your own car insurance is always a good idea because there are some instances a dealership could hold you liable (you’ll find out more on that below).

 Of course, be sure to check with your agent to verify that your personal car insurance policy will cover you in instances like this.